Congress chief Sonia Gandhi's mother passes away | Politics

 ''It's very saddening to know about the demise of Congress President Smt Sonia Gandhi ji's mother Mrs. Paola Maino ji.
 My deepest condolences to Sonia ji, Rahul ji, Priyanka ji and all family members.
 May God give them the strength to bear this loss.
 May the departed soul rest in peace,'' Gehlot said on Twitter.

-Congress in-charge for media Pawan Khera also tweeted, ''Deepest condolences to Sonia ji and the family at the passing away of her respected mother.
-May god give you all the strength to bear this loss.''
+In his message, National Conference leader Omar Abdullah said: ''I join my father and other family members in conveying our heartfelt condolences to Mrs Sonia Gandhi ji, to Rahul, Priyanka and the entire family on the sad demise of Mrs Gandhi’s mother.
+May the soul of Mrs Maino rest in eternal peace,'' he said.

 Another Congress MP Manish Tewari said, ''My profound condolences on the sad demise of Hon’ble Congress President Mrs Sonia Gandhi ji’s revered mother Mrs Paola Maino.
 May God give the Hon’ble Congress President and her family members the strength and fortitude to bear this unfortunate and tragic loss.''
-PTI SKC SKC RT RT
+PTI SKC SKC RT RT RT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)